 Real-Life Counterpart: Domestic Cat

 There are many different types of cats, though the black cat can be found in just as many places (rather than just around witch huts).
 Salmon can be a part of their diet, but these carnivores also like chicken, beef, and other cooked meats.
-Playing on the “nine lives” that these animals have, they always land on their feet to prevent injury.
+Playing on the “nine lives” that these animals have, they have the ability to land on their feet to prevent injury, which is called a “righting reflex.”
+While this is true in most cases, the height of the fall can affect whether or not a cat does land on it’s feet.

 Sheep are in high abundance in Minecraft, making them the most popular animal to come across.
 Their purpose is to offer mutton and wool for the players.
 The wool can then be dyed into 16 different colors, and they can be used as fuel, decoration, or supplies to create other items with the Crafting Table.